Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 <!--more-->

-The most straight forward way to verify if a process is running or not is to:
+The most straight forward way to verify if a process is running:

 - Enumerate a list of running processes.